viamrobotics/docs/docs/registry/upload/_index.md

     "components",
     "services",
   ]
-description: "Use the Viam CLI to upload a custom module to the Viam registry."
+description: "Use the Viam CLI to upload a custom module to the Viam registry as a public module or as a private module that is shared only within your organization."
 no_list: true
 aliases:
+  - "/extend/registry/upload/"
-  - "/extend/modular-resources/upload/"
+  - "/modular-resources/upload/"
 ---

-Once you have [created a custom module](/modular-resources/create/), use the [Viam CLI](/manage/cli/) to upload it to the Viam registry as a public module that is shared with other Viam users, or as a private module that is shared only within your [organization](/manage/fleet/organizations/).
+Once you have [created a custom module](/registry/create/), use the [Viam CLI](/manage/cli/) to upload it to the Viam registry as a public module that is shared with other Viam users, or as a private module that is shared only within your [organization](/manage/fleet/organizations/).

-Once uploaded, you can also [update your modules](/modular-resources/upload/#update-an-existing-module).
+Once uploaded, you can also [update your modules](/registry/upload/#update-an-existing-module).

+#### Naming your model: namespace:repo-name:name

+If you are [creating a custom module](/registry/create/) and want to [upload that module](/registry/upload/) to the Viam registry, ensure your model name meets the following requirements:

+- The namespace of your model **must** match the [namespace of your organization](/manage/fleet/organizations/#create-a-namespace-for-your-organization).
+  For example, if your organization uses the `acme` namespace, your models must all begin with `acme`, like `acme:demo:mybase`.
+- Your model triplet must be all-lowercase.
+- Your model triplet may only use alphanumeric (`a-z` and `0-9`), hyphen (`-`), and underscore (`_`) characters.

+For the middle segment of your model triplet `repo-name`, use the name of the git repository where you store your module's code.
+The `repo-name` should describe the common functionality provided across the model or models of that module.

+For example:

+- The `rand:yahboom:arm` model and the `rand:yahboom:gripper` model uses the repository name [yahboom](https://github.com/viam-labs/yahboom).
+  The models implement the `rdk:component:arm` and the `rdk:component:gripper` API to support the Yahboom DOFBOT arm and gripper, respectively.
+- The `viam-labs:audioout:pygame` model uses the repository name [audioout](https://github.com/viam-labs/audioout)
+  It implements the custom API `viam-labs:service:audioout`.

+The `viam` namespace is reserved for models provided by Viam.

 ## Upload a custom module